 Aside from missing out on your regular paychecks, you might be facing hundreds of thousands of dollars in medical bills and possibly the loss of your livelihood.
-It’s important to understand what benefits you have under Florida workers’ comp insurance so you can prepare for the future.
+It’s important to understand what workers compensation benefits you have so you can prepare for the future.

 Workplace injuries have far-reaching and long-lasting consequences, and workers compensation benefits were developed to soften your financial burden after an accidental injury or illness caused by your work.

-If you have been injured in a work-related accident, here are some of the benefits you can receive from the workers’ comp insurance company.
+If you have been injured in a work-related accident, here are some of the benefits you can receive from the workers’ compensation insurance company.

 Being injured or contracting an illness due to your job will naturally result in you needing medical attention.
-But exactly which medical costs does workers’ comp cover?
+But exactly which medical expenses does workers comp cover?